scalacenter/scala-advent-of-code/docs/2022/puzzles/day18.md

 ### Part 1

-The first part turns out to be fairly straight forward.
-A cube has six sides, so if we count the total number of cubes and multiply this by six, we just need to subtract the number of connected sides.
-We'll need to be able to check if two cubes are adjacent, so lets first define a function for that:
+To solve the first part, first count the total number of cubes and multiply this by six (as a cube has six sides), then subtract the number of sides that are connected.

+As this requires checking if two cubes are adjacent, let's first define a function for identifying all adjacent cubes:

 ```scala
 def adjacent(x: Int, y: Int, z: Int): Set[(Int, Int, Int)] = {